|Credit Building Rating:

 Whereas some secured cards let you put down $2,000 or more and get a matching credit limit, the Mission Lane Visa features a minimum starting credit limit of just $300.
 While this is a pretty standard starting limit for an unsecured credit-building card, it’s worth keeping in mind since such a low limit means that carrying even a small balance could spike your credit utilization ratio.
 For example, if you had a $300 credit limit and the Mission Lane was your only card, a single $100 charge would put you over 30% credit utilization (a common rule of thumb is to keep your utilization below 30% to avoid hurting your score).

 Tip: Even if you’re set on avoiding a security deposit, the Capital One Platinum Secured Credit Card is worth a look.
 It only requires a $49 refundable deposit but gives you a minimum starting limit of $200.
-Depending on your financial situation and credit-building strategy, this could be a better deal than the Mission Lane Visa card’s $59 annual fee and $300 starting limit.
+Depending on your financial situation and credit-building strategy, this could be a better deal than the Mission Lane Visa card’s up to $59 annual fee and $300 starting limit.

 The Mission Lane Visa is designed for cardholders who need to build or rebuild their credit, so you should have a decent chance at qualifying even with a bad credit score (a FICO score below 580).
 If you have fair or average credit or limited credit history, your odds may be even better.

-That said, when you apply for the Mission Lane Visa, the issuer promises an instant approval decision, so you won’t need to spend weeks waiting to see if you’re approved.
+Plus, when you apply for the Mission Lane Visa, the issuer promises an instant approval decision, so you won’t need to spend weeks waiting to see if you’re approved.

 - Free credit education tools – Cardholders get free access to their credit score as well as educational resources to help them build better credit that lasts.